 I pack up and Jack walks me out to the street and quickly flags me down a “B for bus.”
 He confirms the price to the Erakor jetty with my driver and I’m on my way.

 The Erakor Island Resort

-When I arrived at the jetty, the ferry was waiting for the quick 10-minute ride across the channel to Erakor Island.
-As we got closer and closer to the island I was blown away by how beautiful the resort was.
-I felt like I’d stepped out of the boat to a remote tropical paradise.
-The Erakor Island Resort encompasses the entire island so it’s about as private as a hotel gets, yet within easy access of the main island by 24-hour jetty.
-Remote…yet connected.
+When I arrive at the jetty, the ferry is waiting for the quick 5-minute ride across the channel to Erakor Island.
+As we get closer and closer to the island I’m blown away by how beautiful it is.

 A few interesting examples of Bislama:

 Thank you: Tankyu